 Soiling: staining or soiling undergarments with stool.

-Syndrome: a set of symptoms that occur together in a pattern that indicate a certain disease.
+Syndrome: a set of symptoms that occur together in a pattern that indicates a certain disease.

 Urgency: having very little time between feeling the urge to have a bowel movement and the need to pass stool.